gerald-guerrero/student_enrollment/README.md

 >`venv\Scripts\activate`
 5. Install all dependencies:
 >`pip install -r requirements.txt`

+### Database Setup
-6. CD into the project:
+1. CD into the root myproject directory:
 >`cd myproject`
-7. create a .env file in the the current directory and fill out the following environmental variables\
+2. create a .env file in the the current directory and fill out the following environmental variables\
 with your postgresql database information
 ```bash
 DB_NAME=your_db_name